 The future of effective leadership is centered around coaching your people more than managing them.
 The best leaders that I have ever encountered were football coaches.
 The reason why I can so easily classify them as some of the best leaders that I have ever experienced is because of their unique ability to coach and develop talent.
 They didn’t just lay out the team objectives and tell us to run faster, jump higher, and win more games.
 They took the proper amount of time to get to know each player, identify their strengths and weaknesses, and diligently ask more questions than provide solutions.

 A common mistake that many leaders make, especially rookie leaders, is convincing themselves that they don’t have the time to coach their people.
 We are currently experiencing a war for top talent.
 Organizations and leaders that fail to adopt a coaching mentality will not only lack in fully developing their current talent but also in acquiring top talent.
 Even if they don’t articulate or express their desire to be coached, most people want to work for someone who can unleash their full potential and help them become the best version of themselves.
 You can’t do that by just managing your people.
 It requires consistent and frequent coaching.
 Coaching not only brings out the best in others, but it also inspires people to reach higher, dig deeper, and expand their vision of what they are capable of.

 Lead with Healthy Optimism

 The most inspiring leaders look to the future with optimism and communicate a powerful vision that is much bigger than the current reality, regardless of how difficult or good times may be.
-Healthy optimism consists of addressing the current reality, facing the facts, and then crafting a strategy and communication cadence that clearly expresses a bigger future.
+Healthy optimism consists of addressing the current reality, facing the facts, and then crafting a strategy and communication cadence that clearly express a bigger future.

 I am not referring to being delusional and ignoring the challenges and roadblocks that stand in the way.
-Highly effective leaders that exponentially drive organizational performance can lead with a healthy dose of optimism while facing the challenges of the present head on.
+Highly effective leaders that exponentially drive organizational performance can lead with a healthy dose of optimism while facing the challenges of the present head-on.